 Fiehler wondered if her daughter was targeted for the color of her skin when she heard the bullies’ verbal attacks.
 She said district officials assured her that the bullying began as a squabble over “boys.”
 But then it escalated into name-calling, racial slurs, mean-spirited texts, social media attacks, and physical violence, she said.

 And when the bullies found out that her stepfather worked in law enforcement, they harassed her about that, too.

 “They texted her to kill herself,” Fiehler said.
 “My daughter wanted to end it all.”

-Fiehler says she went to district officials to put a stop to the bullying, but “the school did nothing,” despite a “zero tolerance” policy.
-She also claims she found out her daughter’s school counselor was the grandmother of the “head bully,” and the mother was a principal at one of the high schools.
+Fiehler said she went to district officials to put a stop to the bullying, but “the school did nothing,” despite a “zero tolerance” policy.
+She also claims that she found out that her daughter’s school counselor was the grandmother of the “head bully,” and the mother was a principal at one of the high schools.

 “We are a blended family,” she said.

 Her daughter, now 15, is back in California and will return to the same school district in the fall.

 Citing federal privacy laws, Mary Perry, DSUSD’s public information officer, told The Epoch Times via email that the district couldn’t respond to questions about individual students.